rkh00/rkh00/README.md

 # `print("Hello, world!")`

 ### Who am I?
-I'm currently working as a Developer at Sogelink Norway (formerly Focus Software) in Oslo, Norway.
+I'm currently working as a Software Developer at Norconsult Digital in Oslo, Norway.
 I somehow have an engineering degree, and I'm not afraid to use it.

 In general, my background is in Python and web programming, but these days I mostly work in .NET in connection with my job.